mleggett25/Election_Analysis/README.md

 We would then set the existing file_to_load variable equal to the new election_results_all.csv file.

-Another way to modify the script is to create a dialog box that asks the user if they want to write the election results into the election_analysis.txt file.
+Another way to modify the script is to use the input function to ask the user if they want to write the election results to the election_analysis.txt file.
 This could be useful in preventing unwanted overwriting of the txt file while working with and running the code.
 The code would look like this:

 ```
 write_results = input("Would you like to write the results to the election_analysis.txt file?")